truenas/middleware/docs/userguide/index.rst

 .. note:: it is not recommended to create a UFS volume larger than 5TB as it will be inefficient to **fsck**, causing long delays at system boot if the system was not shutdown cleanly.

-To format your disks with UFS, go to Storage → Volumes → UFS Volume Manager (legacy) which will open the screen shown in Figure 8.1e.
+To format your disks with UFS, go to :menuselection:`Storage --> Volumes --> UFS Volume Manager (legacy)` which will open the screen shown in Figure 8.1e.

 **Figure 8.1e: Creating a UFS Volume**